Australia evacuates tens of thousands as heavy rains threaten Sydney | Science-Environment

 - Australia

-Major flooding was possible on Wednesday evening in Penrith and North Richmond, large population centres downriver from the dam, the bureau said.
-The disaster raised questions about how prepared the country was for being at the forefront of severe climate change, one academic expert said.

 "Despite decades of warnings from scientists about climate change, Australia is unprepared for the supercharged weather that it is now driving," said Hilary Bambrick, adjunct professor at Queensland University of Technology, who led the health impacts assessment for Australia's national climate change review.
-Emergency crews carried out 300 flood rescues after getting 2,200 requests for help overnight.
-Military helicopters airlifted stranded people from rooftops, while stranded motorists and animals were rescued from a bridge after fast rising waters submerged both ends.
+Military helicopters airlifted stranded people from rooftops, while stranded motorists and animals were rescued from a bridge in northern NSW after fast rising waters submerged both ends.

 Cassie Skillings, who got stuck on the bridge along with her sister, niece and nephew, told radio station 2GB a resident rescued them in his boat.
 "It was just mayhem, once shipping containers started hitting the bridge I called triple zero and they said there was nothing they could do," she said.